All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 AOD 9604

 AOD 9604 is a modified fragment of human growth hormone that targets fat metabolism without the growth-promoting effects of full growth hormone.
 Some clinics offer it for fat reduction, particularly abdominal fat.
-The clinical evidence is limited, and we do not recommend it as a standalone treatment for South Asian patients with metabolic disease.
+The clinical evidence is limited, and we don't recommend it as a standalone treatment for South Asian patients with metabolic disease.
 It may have a supporting role alongside GLP-1 therapy in certain cases.

 Tesamorelin